charliehill/griddle/README.md

 # minchat
-A minimalist chat app using node
+My first node project, consisting of:

-Study project to learn node.js and eventually build a server for simple multi-user realtime games.
+1. A minimalist chat app largely copied from https://socket.io/get-started/chat

-Credit: Initial code copied from https://socket.io/get-started/chat
+2. A minimalist multiuser grid game app - a foundation for multiuser tic tac toe, sudoku, and other social experiments